-Even though our transformation operator can handle any sort of transformation, but if we are not able to detect the rule syntactically, we are not able to determine which transformation operator to use, and hence, we fall back on CosSum/CosMul.
-Like for the above mentioned examples, we will use transformation operator (if existing) for transformations like <reach, reached>, since we can find the rule syntactically, but for <go, went>, we can not, since we can not extract the corresponding rule itself - even if the matrix can handle such transitions.
+Even though our transformation operator can handle any sort of transformation, but if we are not able to detect the rule from lexical analysis, we are not able to determine which transformation operator to use, and hence, we fall back on Cos-Sum/CosMul.
+Like for the above mentioned examples, we will use transformation operator (if existing) for transformations like <reach, reached>, since we can find the rule, but for <go, went>, we can not, since we can not extract the corresponding rule itself - even if the matrix can handle such transitions.

 If a transformation matrix exists for a transition rule, we apply the corresponding transformation matrix on the word embedding of the third word and search the whole vocabulary for the word with an embedding most similar to the transformed embedding (ignoring the third word itself).
-If the similarity of the resultant word's embedding with our transformed embedding is less than 0.68 (determined empirically) or the transformation matrix itself does not exist, we fall back on the CosSum/CosMul techniques.
+If the similarity of the resultant word's embedding with our transformed embedding is less than 0.68 (determined empirically) or the transformation matrix itself does not exist, we fall back on the Cos-Sum/CosMul techniques.

 Levy et. al. (2015) proposed the systems Cos-Sum and CosMul in which they showed that tuning the hyperparameters has a significant impact on the performance.
-Hyperparameters are all the modifications and system design choices which are a part of the final algorithm.

-Figure 1 gives an overview of how target word

-embedding is generated using transformation operators and our backup models.
+Figure 1 gives an overview of how we train the transformation matrix and 2 shows how target word embeddings are generated using transformation operators and our backup models.